String Quartet No. 1 (Smetana): Autobiography

 At an unknown point in Smetana’s life, he contracted syphilis—in 1874, at 50 years old, his health began to swiftly decline.
 After a gradual decrease in his hearing, he became completely deaf by October of that year.
 It is widely believed that his deafness was caused by syphilis.
 After becoming deaf, Smetana moved in 1876 from Prague to Jabkenice.
 He still hoped that the condition would not be permanent.
 In the autumn of that year, he began to compose a new work.
 It was to be his intimate confession, a work depicting the course of his life.
 Included in the work was a high-pitched E natural which mimicked the ringing in his ears.
 He completed the composition on 29 December 1876.
 In a letter to his friend Josef Srb-Debrnov, Smetana formulated the work's ideological conception and the features of the individual movements.
 Smetana endured many hardships throughout his life, and these hardships inspired him to write music.
 For example, his daughter's death was the inspiration to write his Piano Trio in G minor, while the death of his first wife, Catherine, was the inspiration for the third movement of his String Quartet No. 1.
 The work was published in 1880 by Fr.
 Urbánek in Prague.

 Nationalism

 Though he was known for his orchestral and operatic works, in his last years, Smetana’s From My Life (Quartet No. 1) was played more frequently than his other works.
 His chamber music was seen as less of a threat perhaps because much of his other work held political undertones of Czech nationalism.
 While his Quartet No. 1 was not overtly political, it honored his Czech roots with the polka featured in the second movement.

-Until 1848, in Czechoslovakia, the educated, elite classes were taught to speak and write only in German; they learned just enough Czech to communicate with peddlers and servants.
-Smetana learned German at home and in school and struggled to learn the Czech language later in life; it became an important part of his growing nationalism and informed his musical sensibilities.
+Before 1848, in Czech lands, most of the bourgeoisie spoke German as their first language.
+Smetana's parents spoke mostly Czech at home and German in their professional life.
+Smetana himself studied in schools, where education was provided in German and struggled to master the Czech language later in life.
 His music is often held as the beginning and premier of distinctively Czech music.